Glenn Howells: Practice

 Another key public project is the acclaimed English National Ballet at the Mulryan Centre for Dance, winner of the RIBA London Building of the Year 2021 and the Architects' Journal AJ100 Building of the Year 2020.
 This public-facing, purpose-built facility opens up to a civic square and invites the passers-by in through a ground-floor exhibition and café, which in turn opens up to an atrium that connects to all the levels with a feature stair.

-Today, GHA is working on a number of large scale projects and masterplans including thousands of homes as part of the regeneration of London's former docks and the mixed-use redevelopment of the historically sensitive Paradise Circus area of central Birmingham for Argent.
-In addition, GHA are masterplanning Port Loop, a new canalside community in Birmingham for Urban Splash and Places for People.
+Today, the practice is working on a number of large scale projects and masterplans including thousands of homes as part of the regeneration of London's former docks and the mixed-use redevelopment of the historically sensitive Paradise Circus area of central Birmingham for Argent.
+In addition, Howells are masterplanning Port Loop, a new canalside community in Birmingham for Urban Splash and Places for People.

 The practice is continuing to work with developer Ballymore by masterplanning former brownfield sites along the River Thames such as Royal Wharf, Riverscape, London City Island in East London and Brentford Waterside in West London.

 The practice's design approach was featured in an interview for the RIBA Journal in 2019.
-In 2018 Glenn Howells was appointed visiting professor at Birmingham City University in its School of Architecture and Design and chair of the Birmingham Hippodrome Board of Trustees.
+In 2018 Glenn Howells was appointed visiting professor at Birmingham City University in its School of Architecture and Design and was formerly chair of the Birmingham Hippodrome Board of Trustees.
+He is currently the Chair of the West Midlands Regional Advisory Board at the Canal & River Trust.
+He has acted as visiting professor to several universities including Nottingham Trent and Birmingham City University, as well as being the Chair of Estates Committee at the University of Warwick.

+The practice rebranded from Glenn Howells Architects to Howells on 28 April 2023.

 Howells has often pushed the development of young, local talent and engages with Birmingham teenagers at the practice's annual work experience programme.